RuffArtist/mariokartAI/README.md

 12. Download: https://bitbucket.org/runhello/mupen64plus-ui-python/downloads/

-13. Open folder and search for README_ORIGINAL.md
+13. Open folder and search for README_ORIGINAL.md (python setup.py install // python setup.py build_qt)
-		In terminal: python setup.py install
-		In terminal: python setup.py build_qt

-14. Open m64py-0.2.3 (m64py)
-		- Go to settings and change the Library file path for the one generated in point 4
+14. Open m64py-0.2.3 (m64py).
+Go to settings and change the Library file path for the one generated in point 4

 15. You are good to go !